codemagic-ci-cd/codemagic-docs/content/testing-yaml/testing.md

     flutter test

-**Tip:** you can display Flutter test results visually in the build view if you use expanded form of the script in codemagic.yaml.
+**Tip:** you can display Flutter test results visually in the build overview if you use expanded form of the script in codemagic.yaml.
 Just include the `test_report` field with a glob pattern matching the test result file location:

 ```yaml